ATLAS100 -- I. A volume-limited sample of supernovae and related transients within 100 Mpc: Results and Discussion

+The remaining categories of transients are represented in the ``Other'' category -- these include 40 transients that include LBVs, LRNe, ILRTs, CaSTs and TDEs.
 Figure~\ref{fig:PieChartOther} shows the relative abundance of these rare transients in the ATLAS100 sample.
 Section~\ref{subsec:reclass} describes how transients in the sample were reclassified based either on reanalysis of public data, private follow-up data, or both.
 In particular, we reclassify a high fraction of gap transients (LBVs, ILRTs, LRNe) based on detailed follow-up data obtained for several individual events (private comm.).
 For example, our reclassification increases the number of ILRTs in ATLAS100 from 8 to 11, and the number of LRNe from 6 to 12.
 Most of these reclassifications were at the expense of transients classified as either LBVs, or as ``Impostor-SN'' on the TNS.
 The number of LBVs in the sample has diminished to 3 (from 8) after reclassification.
 In general, we note that LRNe and ILRTs are often misclassified as LBV eruptions.
 The 3 events classified on TNS as Impostor-SN are \SNxx{2019fxy}, \SNxx{2020bfw} and \SNxx{2022ryi}.
 Their light curves indicate intermediate peak luminosities ranging from $-14 < M_o < -10$, and the classification spectra show blue continuua with prominent Balmer emission features.
 Based on the light curve, we reclassify \SNxx{2019fxy} as a likely ILRT. \SNxx{2020bfw} exhibits a long-lasting eruptive phase, and prominent \ion{He}{i} emission in the classification spectrum \citep{2020TNSCR.402....1I}.
 Based on these characteristics, we reclassify \SNxx{2020bfw} as a LBV. \SNxx{2022ryi} is reclassified as a LRN based on extensive follow-up data (private comm.).
 After reclassification, LRNe ($30.0\%$), ILRTs ($27.5\%$) and CaSTs ($20.0\%$) constitute the bulk of these transients.
 It would appear that genuine giant outbursts from massive stars, often given the classification of LBV, are quite rare, and the bulk of these faint and intermediate luminosity gap transients are not from this type of massive star eruption.
 This requires further analysis of completeness within a smaller volume than 100 Mpc, and analysis of existing spectra and light curve data.

 Besides these subtypes, there are also 4 TDEs within this 100\,Mpc distance limit, implying a rate of roughly 1 optically bright TDE within 100 Mpc every 1.4 yrs.
 The archetypal LFBOT AT\,2018cow \citep{2018ApJ...865L...3P,2019MNRAS.484.1031P} is also part of the sample, which was detected across the electromagnetic spectrum from hard X-rays to radio \citep{2019ApJ...871...73H,2019ApJ...872...18M}.
 While other similar multi-wavelength emitting LFBOTs have been found \citep{2023ApJ...949..120H}, all are at significantly higher redshift indicating they are intrinsically rare by volume.
 Due to its uncertain physical nature, AT\,2018cow was originally classified as Ic-BL on the TNS (and still remains so as of February 2026).
 However it is now thought to be most likely a disruption event rather than a supernova \citep{2023MNRAS.525.4042I}.